KarolS/fimpp/README.md

 Inspired by [this Equestria Daily post](http://www.equestriadaily.com/2012/10/editorial-fim-pony-programming-language.html) and [this DeviantArt sample program and some comments below it](http://deftcrow.deviantart.com/art/FiM-Programming-Hello-World-99-Jugs-of-Cider-330736334).

 FIM++ is imperative, dynamically-typed, interpreted language.
-Currently, it support integer arithmetic, console output, dynamically growing arrays, and subroutines.
+Currently, it supports integer arithmetic, console output, dynamically growing arrays, and subroutines.

+FIM++ can use Java classes, which opens it to the rich and wide JVM ecosystem.
+Also, it makes it possible to write a simple GUI program using Swing.

 Running
 -------